great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/install_python.md

    :::

-2. (Optional) Test your virtual environment by activating it.
+2. Optional.
+Test your virtual environment by activating it.

    Activate your virtual environment by running the following command from the folder it was installed in: